 497D-497E.
 Field Projects in Computer Science.
 (4-4) Fieldwork, to be arranged.
-Students are divided into teams led by instructor; each team is assigned an external company or organization which they investigate as a candidate for possible computerization, submitting a team report of their findings and recommendations.
-In Progress (497D) and S/U or letter (497E) grading.
+Students are divided into teams led by instructor; each team is assigned one external company or organization that they investigate as candidate for possible computerization, submitting team report of their findings and recommendations.
+In Progress (497D) and S/U or letter (497E) grading Mr. Cardenas

-Mr. Cardenas